graypegg/chromatism/README.md

 var newColour = chromatism.convert( value ).hex;
 ```

-Value can be any colour in any of the supported colour modes.
-(See chart at bottom of README) This is more of an identity operation, as it just returns an object containing all of the available colour modes of the result.
+Value can be any colour in any of the supported colour modes. [(See chart at bottom of README)](#colour-modes) **This is an identity operation**, as it just returns an object containing all of the available colour modes of the result.

 All colour modes supported can be converted to any other.
 This does however mean that some conversions will have intermediate values, which can cause small inconsistencies, especially when changing colour spaces.
 The path for each conversion is optimised as much as possible to avoid loss of colour information.